Configuring role-based access control policies

 Note:

-The Operators and Value options that are displayed depend on the selected Property type.
+The operator and value options that are displayed depend on the selected property type.

 6. (Optional) Add custom provisioning attributes: